teambit/docs/docs/workspace/01-overview.md

 ## Workspace contents

-When initializing a Bit workspace you get the ability to manage individual components using a centralized workflow and configuration.
+When initializing a Bit workspace, you can manage individual components using a centralized workflow and configuration.
 Bit's footprint on a project is rather small, as it adds the following resources:

 1. Workspace configuration - `workspace.json`
 1. Component map - `.bitmap`